aravindpai/Beginners-Guide-to-Sentiment-Analysis/README.md

 # Beginners-Guide-to-Sentiment-Analysis
-This repository contains the code for **AV**'s practice problem on Twitter Sentiment Analysis with the detailed explanation of the approach as well as concepts used.
+This repository contains the code for **Analytics Vidhya**'s practice problem on Twitter Sentiment Analysis with the detailed explanation of the approach as well as concepts used.

 **Dataset**: